-Entertainer Josephine Baker wore many hats, as she was known as a singer, dancer, civil rights activist, and even a member of the French Resistance during World War II.
+Entertainer Josephine Baker wore many hats—singer, dancer, civil rights activist, and even a member of the French Resistance during World War II.
 As an eccentric jazz singer, Baker became a hit in France, but after her participation in World War II, her work and subject matter became more serious, and she adamantly refused to perform in front of segregated audiences.
-Her album titled “Chansons Américaines” was composed of French-language versions of American songs; by then, Baker had since long renounced her American citizenship to become a French citizen.
+Her album “Chansons Américaines” was composed of French-language versions of American songs; by then, Baker had since long renounced her American citizenship to become a French citizen.

 Bayard Rustin: ‘Bayard Rustin Sings a Program of Spirituals’ (1952)

-As a civil rights leader, Bayard Rustin not only advocated for nonviolence and equality, but also for gay rights.
-Rustin isn’t necessarily known as a musician, but he had recorded “Bayard Rustin Sings a Program of Spirituals,” in which he sang a number of spirituals a cappella.
-Long after his death in 1987, then-President Barack Obama posthumously awarded Rustin with the Presidential Medal of Freedom.
+As a civil rights leader, Bayard Rustin not only advocated for nonviolence and equality but also for gay rights.
+Rustin isn’t necessarily known as a musician, but he did record “Bayard Rustin Sings a Program of Spirituals,” which hears him performing a number of spirituals a cappella.
+In 2013, long after his death in 1987, then-President Barack Obama posthumously awarded Rustin with the Presidential Medal of Freedom.

 Billie Holiday: ‘Lady Sings the Blues’ (1956)

-Jazz singer Billie Holiday’s career began with her singing in Harlem nightclubs before breaking through with several hits in the 1930s and 1940s.
-Despite her success, the use of drugs and alcohol had negatively impacted her voice, and it showed in later albums such as “Lady Sings the Blues.”
-Regardless, “Lady Sings the Blues” was still highly praised, and it was released the same day as her autobiography of the same name.
+Jazz singer Billie Holiday’s career began with her singing in Harlem nightclubs before she broke through with several hits in the 1930s and 1940s.
+Despite her success, her use of drugs and alcohol had negatively impacted her voice, and it showed in her later albums, including “Lady Sings the Blues.”
+Regardless, the 1956 record was still highly praised and shared its release day with her autobiography of the same name.

 Sister Rosetta Tharpe: ‘Gospel Train’ (1956)